May 6, 2023 // 2:00 pm CEST // 90 min

 Consultant Vascular Surgeon and Consultant Phlebologist, founder of The Whiteley Clinic and The Whiteley Protocol®, the first to perform Microwave Varicose Veins Ablation in Europe, in February 2019, founder and chairman of the college of phlebology.

-Pelvic congestion syndrome in Female
+Pelvic congestion syndrome in female patients

 Tobias Hirsch